-- For balloon-borne detection of aerosols and cloud droplets (diameter $0.4 < D_p < 40 \ \mu m$), a passive-flow Universal Cloud and Aerosol Sounding System (UCASS) was used, whose sample flow rate is conventionally derived from GPS based balloon's ascent rates using GPS or pressure measurements.
-Improvements are achieved by implementing thermal flow sensors (TFS) 94 mm downstream of the UCASS detection region for continuously measuring true UCASS sample flow velocities.
-UCASS-mounted TFS were calibrated during wind tunnel experiments at up to 10 m s-1 also under various angles-of-attack (AOA), as these vary during actual balloon ascents.
-It was - also under various angles-of-attack (AOA), as these vary during actual balloon ascents.
-It was found that the TFS-calibration is determined with sufficient precision using three calibration - points at tunnel flows of ~ 2 , 5, and 8 m s-1, simplifying efficient TFS-upgrades of numerous UCASS. - 24 In iso-axial alignment, UCASS flows are accelerated (by ~ 11.3 %) compared to tunnel flows (at - 25 2 8 m s-1).
-In-flight comparisons up to 7.5 km height revealed that UCASS sample flows rarely - 26 match the balloon's ascent rate, instead, Laboratory experiments show that equality $(v{GPS} = v{TFS})$ - 27 is achieved only at AOA \neq 0°, potentially affecting the UCASS-internal flow pattern and particle - $28 \qquad \text{transmission efficiency} \underline{\text{in flight}}. \ \text{To minimise errors on calculated UCASS-based particle number}$ - 29 concentrations, real-time measurements of the true UCASS flow velocity are recommended.
+- For balloon-borne detection of aerosols and cloud droplets (diameter $0.4 < D_p < 40 \mu m$ ), a passive- - 16 flow Universal Cloud and Aerosol Sounding System (UCASS) was used, whose sample flow rate is - 17 conventionally derived from balloon ascent rates using GPS or pressure measurements. - 18 Improvements are achieved by implementing thermal flow sensors (TFS) 94 mm downstream of - 19 the UCASS detection region for continuously measuring true UCASS sample flow velocities. - 20 UCASS-mounted TFS were calibrated during wind tunnel experiments at up to 10 m s-1 also under - various angles-of-attack (AOA), as these vary during actual balloon ascents.
+It was found that the - 22 TFS-calibration is determined with sufficient precision using three calibration points at tunnel - flows of $\sim 2$ , 5, and 8 m s-1, simplifying efficient TFS-upgrades of numerous UCASS.
+In iso-axial - 24 alignment, UCASS flows are accelerated (by $\sim 11.3$ %) compared to tunnel flows (at 2 8 m s-1). - 25 In-flight comparisons up to 7.5 km height revealed that UCASS sample flows rarely match the - balloon's ascent rate.
+Laboratory experiments show that equality ( $v{GPS} = v{TFS}$ ) is achieved only at - AOA $\neq 0^{\circ}$ , potentially affecting the UCASS-internal flow pattern and particle transmission efficiency - 28 in flight.
+To minimise errors on calculated UCASS-based particle number concentrations, real- - 29 time measurements of the true UCASS flow velocity are recommended.